Pinkerton (album): Pinkerton's Inc. lawsuit

-A day before Pinkerton was to be released on September 24, 1996, a restraining order was obtained by Californian security firm Pinkerton's Inc. The company sued Weezer and Geffen for alleged federal trademark infringement, claiming they were trying to capitalize on the company's reputation.
+A day before Pinkerton was to be released on September 24, 1996, a restraining order was obtained by Californian security firm Pinkerton's Inc. Pinkerton sued Weezer and Geffen for federal trademark infringement, claiming they were trying to capitalize on their reputation.
 Under the terms of the restraining order, which had Pinkerton's Inc seeking two million dollars in damages, Weezer would be kept from "selling, distributing, or advertising" an album under the name Pinkerton.
-Geffen spokesman Dennis Dennehy defended the title, arguing that it was a reference to Madama Butterfly and not aimed at "any sort of corporate entity".
+The Geffen spokesman Dennis Dennehy defended the title, arguing that it was a reference to Madama Butterfly and not aimed at "any sort of corporate entity".
 Cuomo wrote a six-page paper explaining why he chose the title and why he felt it was essential.
 The case was thrown out of court after the judge determined that "the hardship of not issuing the Pinkerton disc would be greater for Geffen than any hardship Pinkerton's Inc or its shareholders might incur from consumers who mistakenly presume the company has anything to do with the album".

 Critical reception

-Initial reviews were mixed.
-Jeff Gordinier of Entertainment Weekly deemed Pinkerton "a collection of get-down party anthems for agoraphobics" and criticized Weezer's choice to self-produce, which he felt resulted in a "sloppy and raw" aesthetic inferior to the pop sound of their debut.
-In Rolling Stone, Rob O'Connor called Cuomo's songwriting "juvenile" and singled out "Tired of Sex" as "aimless".
-However, he praised "Butterfly" as "a real treat, a gentle acoustic number that recalls the vintage, heartbreaking beauty of Big Star ... suggesting that underneath the geeky teenager pose is an artist well on his way to maturity."
-Rolling Stone readers voted the album the third worst of 1996.
-Some listeners were perturbed by the sexual nature of the lyrics; Melody Maker praised Pinkertons music, but advised listeners "to ignore the lyrics entirely".
+Initial reviews of Pinkerton were mixed.
+Jeff Gordinier of Entertainment Weekly deemed it "a collection of get-down party anthems for agoraphobics" and criticized Weezer's choice to self-produce, which he felt resulted in a "sloppy and raw" aesthetic inferior to the pop sound of their debut.
+In Rolling Stone, Rob O'Connor called Cuomo's songwriting "juvenile", and singled out "Tired of Sex" as "aimless".
+However, he praised "Butterfly" as "a real treat, a gentle acoustic number that recalls the vintage, heartbreaking beauty of Big Star … suggesting that underneath the geeky teenager pose is an artist well on his way to maturity".
+Rolling Stone readers voted the album the third-worst of 1996.
+Some listeners were perturbed by the sexual nature of the lyrics; Melody Maker's Jennifer Nine praised the music, but advised listeners "to ignore the lyrics entirely".

-Steve Appleford of the Los Angeles Times wrote that Pinkertons songs often "are sloppy and awkward, but express a seemingly genuine, desperate search for sex and love".
-Mark Beaumont of NME praised the album, writing that "by the time the affecting acoustic lament 'Butterfly' wafts in like Big Star at a wildlife protection meeting, Pinkerton starts feeling like a truly moving album".
-Ryan Schreiber of Pitchfork wrote that "Pinkerton might actually be a bit much for fans who were wooed with the clean production and immediately accessible sound of these guys' debut, but if given a chance, it might surprise even some anti-Weezer folk."
-Guardian critic Kathy Sweeney found Pinkerton "noisier and messier than their last album, and all the better for it".
-In a positive review, Q wrote: "On every tale of romance, delivered in perfect verse/chorus formula, you can see Jennifer Aniston giving it some attitude in the kitchen."
+Steve Appleford of the Los Angeles Times wrote that the songs were "are sloppy and awkward, but express a seemingly genuine, desperate search for sex and love".
+Mark Beaumont of NME praised Pinkerton, writing that "by the time the affecting acoustic lament 'Butterfly' wafts in ...
+Pinkerton starts feeling like a truly moving album".
+Ryan Schreiber of Pitchfork wrote that "Pinkerton might actually be a bit much for fans who were wooed with the clean production and immediately accessible sound of these guys' debut, but if given a chance, it might surprise even some anti-Weezer folk".
+The Guardian critic Kathy Sweeney found Pinkerton "noisier and messier than their last album, and all the better for it".
+In another positive review, Dave Henderson of Q said that "on every tale of romance, delivered in perfect verse/chorus formula, you can see Jennifer Aniston giving it some attitude in the kitchen".